The executive/legal team oversees all aspects of MHP.

-Mark Curtiss joined MHP's staff in 1991 and was named Managing Director in 2003.
-In this role, he is responsible for managing MHP’s $1.2 billion loan fund, including oversight of loan underwriting, loan origination, portfolio management, and capital sources, which include Massachusetts banks, Fannie Mae, and FHA MAP and risk-sharing products.
-Curtiss is the architect of MHP’s rental housing loan programs including permanent financing, tax credit bridge financing, lines of credit, and credit enhancement for tax-exempt bonds, and he is directly responsible for the growth of the loan fund from its inception to over 19,000 units financed with no loan losses in the history of the portfolio.
+In this role, Curtiss is responsible for managing MHP’s $1.5 billion multifamily loan fund, including oversight of program development, loan underwriting, loan origination, portfolio management, and capital sources, which include Massachusetts banks, Fannie Mae, and FHA MAP and risk-sharing products.
+Curtiss is the architect of MHP’s rental housing loan programs including permanent financing, green and healthy financing, lines of credit, and credit enhancement for tax-exempt bonds, and he is directly responsible for the growth of the loan fund from its inception to over 26,000 units financed with no loan losses in the history of the portfolio.
 He also serves as a director of the National Association of Affordable Housing Lenders, which represents leading banks and nonprofit loan funds across the U.S. engaged in community development lending.

-Curtiss previously worked at Harvard's Joint Center for Housing Studies, where he researched national housing trends for the "State of the Nation's Housing" report and analyzed innovative mortgage products for Nobel laureate Franco Modigliani and Denise DiPasquale.
-Prior to that, he worked on the Secretary's staff at the state's Executive Office of Communities and Development.
-Curtiss was recognized by the Boston Business Journal in 2002 as one of the 40 outstanding professionals in Massachusetts under the age of 40.
-He received his master's degree in public policy from Harvard’s Kennedy School and his bachelor's degree from the Massachusetts Institute of Technology.
+Before starting at MHP, Curtiss worked at Harvard's Joint Center for Housing Studies, where he researched national housing trends for the "State of the Nation's Housing" report and analyzed innovative mortgage products for Nobel laureate Franco Modigliani and Denise DiPasquale.
+Prior to that, he worked on the staff for Secretary Amy Anthony at the Massachusetts Executive Office of Communities and Development.
+He received his master's degree in public policy from Harvard’s Kennedy School and his bachelor of science degree from the Massachusetts Institute of Technology.

 Senior Relationship Manager